Interstate 85 in North Carolina: Charlotte to Greensboro

-I-85 then crosses into Cabarrus County, immediately entering the city of Concord and dense commercial development.
-It passes exit 49 (Bruton Smith Boulevard/Concord Mills Boulevard), which provides access for several major attractions such as the Concord Mills Mall and Charlotte Motor Speedway.
-Several miles later, it has a diverging diamond interchange with NC 73 and then crosses Coddle Creek.
-It meets US 29 a second time as well as US 601 nearing Kannapolis, the exit of which US 29 provides access to the North Carolina Research Campus.
-US 601 merges onto I-85, forming another concurrency as the two routes continue northward and meet a rest area.
-The highway runs to the south of Kannapolis with several exits available, then the road crosses the Cold Water Creek, which parallels the highway, before entering Rowan County.
-Passing through a mix of suburban and rural development, the highway approaches Salisbury and US 601 splits from I-85 at exit 75 for Jake Alexander Boulevard.
-The Interstate then enters Salisbury where it meets US 52 at exit 76 with a single-point urban interchange.
-US 52 merges onto I-85 and the highway exits Salisbury.
-At Spencer, I-85/US 52 enters Davidson County and crosses the Yadkin River on the Yadkin River Veterans Memorial Bridge.
-The route then meets with US 29, US 70, and NC 150 near the unincorporated community of Linwood at an unusual interchange.
-The interchange allows for direct access to NC 150 northbound and US 29/US 70 southbound.
-US 29 and US 70 converge with I-85/US 52 for a very brief distance, about 2 mi, before I-85 reaches an interchange with the southern terminus of I-285 that is accessible to northbound traffic only.
-At this point, all three U.S. Highways that overlapped I-85 leave the Interstate, with I-85 continuing on its own again.
+Northeast of Charlotte, I-85 continues in the northeast-southwest orientation when traveling into Greensboro.
+Upon crossing into Cabarrus County, the interstate enters into the western areas of Concord.
+The corridor comes to exit 49 (Bruton Smith Boulevard/Concord Mills Boulevard), which gives access for several major attractions such as the Concord Mills Mall and Charlotte Motor Speedway.
+Several miles later, it comes to the diverging diamond interchange with NC 73 and then crosses Coddle Creek.
+It comes to another junction with US 29, alongside US 601.
+While heading into Kannapolis, the exit of which US 29 gives access to the North Carolina Research Campus.
+US 601 merges onto I-85, forming another concurrency, in which the two routes continue northward and come to one surrounding rest area.
+The highway traverses in the southern outskirts of Kannapolis with several exits available, then the road crosses the Cold Water Creek, which parallels the highway, before entering Rowan County.
+I-85 enters into the combination of suburban and rural development, while going into the southern areas of Salisbury, in which US 601 diverges from I-85 when the interstate comes to the exit with Jake Alexander Boulevard.
+Continuing Salisbury, I-85 comes to the single-point urban interchange with US 52.
+In this vicnity, US 52 merges onto I-85, in which the two routes exits Salisbury.
+Inside Spencer, I-85/US 52 enters Davidson County and crosses the Yadkin River on the Yadkin River Veterans Memorial Bridge.
+The route then comes to the interchange with US 29, US 70, and NC 150 near the unincorporated community of Linwood.
+This interchange gives direct access to NC 150 northbound and US 29/US 70 southbound.
+US 29 and US 70 converge with I-85/US 52, before comes to the half-interchange, which is the southern terminus of I-285.
+This interchange is accessible to only northbound traffic, and gives access to Winston-Salem.
+It is this vicinity, all three U.S. Highways that overlapped I-85, merges onto I-285.

 After the interchange, I-85 turns slightly east for 1 mi and intersects NC 47 (Hargrave Road).
 Because the previous exit is northbound-only, drivers going southbound must use NC 47 to access I-285.
 After its interchange with NC 8 (Cotton Grove Road), which is the main exit for Lexington, I-85 enters a large forest and crosses Abbotts Creek, then has an interchange with US 64.
 Past Holly Grove Road, the northbound lanes cut under the southbound lanes and cross Hamby Creek, diverting traffic to the left side of the road.
 The reversed lanes of I-85 then pass over Squire Bowers Road and reach a rest area, as well as access to the North Carolina Vietnam Veterans Memorial Park.
 Once the reversed lanes of the Interstate cross Johnsontown Road, the northbound lanes pass above the southbound lanes and return to the normal direction (right side of the road).